wmcdonald404/wmcdonald404.github.io/_posts/2024-10-17-15-30-00-running-jekyll-in-a-devcontainer.md

 	New jekyll site installed in /tmp/jk.
 	```

+	> **NOTE:** You may need to add `layout: default` to the front-matter of each page for them to correctly render when served locally.

 4. Restart the Jekyll server and retest your content.

 5. As good practice, also append these additional items to `.gitignore`: